 Moving forward, Air Quality Management District will likely need to implement further measures to reach pollutant emission goals by their target dates.
 Districts have already implemented the majority of low hanging fruit measures, and, according to previous plans, will begin to look at energy conservation measures as opportunities to further reduce emissions from combustion equipment.
 It is not clear at this time what measures the Air Quality Management Districts will push forward in their air quality action plans; however, it is clear that condensing furnaces are a readily available technology that can reduce NOx emissions and meet federal standards.

-A survey of online published information from four major manufacturers of PTHP products finds that onboard controls of all of these manufacturers allow modes of operation that do not comply.

 Highly efficient furnaces benefit renters and low-income consumers.